exercism/problem-specifications/workflows/README.md

 # Workflow templates

+This document explains how to set up Continuous Integration (CI) workflows for an Exercism Language Track using GitHub Actions (GHA).
+It provides best practices and examples for you to use to make your own fast, reliable and robust CI workflows.
+The GHA workflows in this folder can be adapted to work with any CI, because the base structure will remain the same.

+It will:
+- Outline the ideal CI workflow
+- Discuss considerations and recommendations
+- Provide you with some templates to use
+- Leave you with a guide to migrating from Travis

-The content in this folder doesn't _necessarily_ belong in this repository, but we don't have a great place to put it that allows for good discoverability.
-The GitHub Actions workflows in this folder can be adapted to work with any CI, because the base structure will remain the same.
+_Note: The content in this folder doesn't **necessarily** belong in this repository, but we don't have a great place to put it that allows for good discoverability. _

 Example implementation of these workflow files [can be found in `exercism/javascript`][git-javascript].

 ## **HELP**: this looks like _a lot_ of work :sweat:

-The rest of the document is really to explain what's going on in the workflows.
-If you're in a hurry, and you really want to drop `.travis.yml`, but you can't invest right now in making the PR scripts are optimized, scroll down to the **~10 minute guide** on [**Migrating from Travis**](#migrating-from-travis).
+The rest of the document is designed to explain how the workflows work.
+If you're in a hurry, and you just want to switch from Travis or Circle to GHA without optimizing the PR scripts, scroll down to the **~10 minute guide** on [**Migrating from Travis**](#migrating-from-travis).

 ## Track CI actions

-The recommended actions are as follows:
+The recommended actions for checking the content of your repository has integrity are as follows:

 1. [`configlet` linting][git-configlet] in order to check `config.json`
 2. check for stubs